La Voz Kids (Spanish TV series) season 6

 The sixth season of La Voz Kids premiered on 7 May 2021 on Antena 3.
 David Bisbal, Rosario Flores, Vanesa Martín and Melendi remained as the coaches of the show.
 Eva González and Juanra Bonet also returned for their second season as hosts.

-Levi Díaz from Team Melendi was announced the winner, marking Melendi’s second and final victory as a coach.
+Levi Díaz from Team Melendi was announced the winner, marking Melendi’s second and last victory as a coach.

 Coaches and hosts

 In this season, Rosario Flores, Melendi, Vanesa Martin and David Bisbal are returning coaches from the previous season.
 However, Eva González remains the main host of the program together with Juanra Bonet who serves as backstage host,.

 Also, the coaches' mentors changed in this season.
 Bisbal's team adviser would be Aitana, Beret for team Melendi, Blas Cantó for Team Vanesa, and Rozalén for team Rosario.